 I believe in doing as little harm to the world as I can.
 I used to say that my one tenet, my one moral code, was to do no harm.
-But I knew I failed at this everyday.
+But I knew I failed at this every day.
 And then, with some gentle guidance (thank you, Kaz) I realized that it was impossible to do no harm, and that holding myself to a creed that I was doomed to fail at was harming myself.
-So now I focus in doing as little harm as I can… I still fail at this many days.
+So now I focus in doing as little harm as I can… I still fail at this most days.
 But then there are some days…

 I believe in the ability of all people to do good.

 I believe the universe is vast and that there are so many things we’ll never, ever understand – and that we should rejoice in that fact.